IntersectMBO/cardano-haskell-packages/README.md

 you can consider adding the patched package to CHaP itself, see [below](#how-do-i-add-a-patched-versions-of-a-hackage-package-to-chap).

+## Requirements for including a package in CHaP

+### Monotonically increasing timestamps

+When adding a package, it is important to use a timestamp (see [below](#how-to-add-a-new-package-or-package-version-to-chap)) that is greater than any other timestamp in the index.
+Indeed, cabal users rely on the changes to the repository index to be append-only.
+A non append-only change to the package index would change the repository index state as pinned by `index-state`, breaking reproducibility.

+Using the current date and time (e.g. `date --utc +%Y-%m-%dT%H:%M:%SZ`) works alright but if you are sending a PR you need to consider the possibility that another developer has inserted a new (greater) timestamp before your PR got merged.
+We have CI check that prevents this from happening, and we enforce FF-only merges.

+### No extra build configuration beyond what is given in the cabal file

+When downstream users pull a package from CHaP, `cabal` will build it based _only_ on the information in the cabal file.
+This means that if your package needs any additonal configuration to build, then it will simply be broken for downstream users unless they replicate that configuration.

+Typical examples of this are anything that you add in `cabal.project`:
+- `constraints`
+- `allow-newer`
+- `source-repository-package`

+Try to avoid adding packages to CHaP that need extra configuration in this way.
+This is not a hard rule, but please bear in mind that doing so requires _all_ downstream consumers to replicate that configuration, making the package much harder to use.

+At some point we may start checking this, e.g. by trying to build each added package in isolation.

 ## How to add a new package (or package version) to CHaP

 Package versions are defined using metadata files `_sources/$pkg_name/$pkg_version/meta.toml`,